 We currently use and expect to continue to use third-party collaborators for the research, development, and commercialization of certain of the product candidates we may develop.
 For example, we have entered into the AbbVie Agreement for the global development and potential commercialization of AL002 and AL003.
 We also collaborate with Adimab and others to further our development of product candidates and to enhance our research efforts directed to better understanding neurodegenerative diseases.
-For additional information on our relationships with AbbVie and Adimab, see the sections titled "Business-Strategic Alliance with AbbVie" and "Business-Adimab Collaboration Agreement."
 Our likely collaborators for any other collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies, biotechnology companies, and academic institutions.
 Such arrangements with any third parties, generally provide us with shared or limited control over the amount and timing of resources that our collaborators dedicate to the development or potential commercialization of any product candidates we may seek to develop with them.
 Our ability to generate revenue from these arrangements with commercial entities will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
 We cannot predict the success of any collaboration that we enter into.